Gordon Matthews (inventor): Founding of VMX

 In 1979, Gordon Matthews founded a company in Texas called ECS Communications.
 The first VMX system was engineered by John Cayton under the direction of Gordon Matthews.
 In 1979, Matthews also filed a method patent for voicemail, which was granted on February 1, 1983.
 Matthews patented what was called "Voice Message Exchange," U.S. Patent No. 4,371,752, and was a significant patent for voicemail.
 While there was prior art for voicemail, Matthews' patent was never adjudicated and held up until its expiration.
 Matthews eventually held over thirty-five patents, many of which related to voicemail.

 Matthews later changed the name of his company to VMX Inc. (Note: One source said that the company name stood for Voice Mail Express.)
 He eventually developed a 3,000-user voice messaging system called the VMX/64.
 VMX was arguably the first company to offer voicemail for sale commercially for corporate use.
 Matthews was able to sell his system to several notable large corporations, such as 3M, Kodak, American Express, Intel, Hoffman La Roche, Corning Glass, ARCO, Shell Canada, Zenith Data Systems and Westinghouse.
-This impressive list of early adopters started the ball rolling on corporate voicemail.

 While some claim that VMX and Gordon Matthews invented voicemail or that he was the "father of voicemail", this claim is not true.
 The first inventor of record was Stephen Boies of IBM in 1973, six years before Matthews filed his first patent.
 IBM released its first implementation of Speech Filing System (SFS) in 1975, four years before VMX was launched.
 SMS was later called Audio Distribution System (ADS).
 Also, Delphi Communications of California first released their Delta 1 system in 1976, three years before the first patent filing by Matthews.